samarthtiku/TEAM1-MARS-ROVER-KATA-WINSTON_NAHUM_SAM-/ADR.md

 - ✅ Follows the Open/Closed Principle, making it easy to add new strategies.
 - ❌ Adds an extra layer of abstraction.

----

-## 🛠️ ADR 13: Singleton Pattern for Plateau Configuration

-🟦 **Context**
-We want a single, globally accessible configuration for the plateau size and grid structure to ensure that changes to the plateau are centralized.

-🟩 **Decision**
-Implement the **Singleton Pattern** for `PlateauConfiguration`, ensuring that only one instance of the plateau configuration exists throughout the application.

-🟨 **Consequences**
-- ✅ Ensures centralized access to plateau configuration.
-- ✅ Prevents inconsistent or conflicting plateau settings.
-- ✅ Ensures thread safety and memory optimization for configuration.
-- ❌ Can lead to challenges in testing due to global state.

----

-## 💾 ADR 14: Memento Pattern for Undo Functionality

-🟦 **Context**
-There may be scenarios where users want to undo or rollback rover movements to a previous state.

-🟩 **Decision**
-Implement the **Memento Pattern** to store snapshots of the rover's state at specific points in time, enabling rollback functionality.

-🟨 **Consequences**
-- ✅ Provides easy rollback to previous rover states.
-- ✅ Encapsulates the internal state of the rover without exposing it.
-- ✅ Enhances user experience by supporting undo/redo operations.
-- ❌ Increases memory usage due to state storage.
-- ❌ Requires additional logic to handle state restoration.

----

-## 🔍 ADR 15: Observer Pattern for Rover Status Monitoring

-🟦 **Context**
-We need a way to monitor the status of each rover during simulation, possibly to notify other parts of the system when a rover moves or completes a command sequence.

-🟩 **Decision**
-Implement the **Observer Pattern** so that interested components (e.g., visualization module, logging system) can be notified of rover state changes.

-🟨 **Consequences**
-- ✅ Enables real-time monitoring of rover movements.
-- ✅ Decouples the rover's movement logic from the observers (like the UI).
-- ✅ Allows future components to easily subscribe to rover events.
-- ❌ Adds complexity to the system by introducing event-driven interaction.